johanngan/lasercool/doc/optmol.md

 To add another species, add the three parameters to the constants files, add a clause to the beginning lines in `PhysicalParams.cpp` with the desired species string, and recompile.
 Then run the executable with the appropriate species string.

 ## Lab parameters
-`params.cfg` contains different experimental parameters that might need to be changed.
+`params_optmol.cfg` contains different experimental parameters that might need to be changed.
 They are read at runtime and don't require recompilation to change.
 The following parameters have defaults, which can be used by setting the parameter to `nan`.

 - initial_detuning: The optimal detuning, which leads to the greatest rate of energy decreasing, assuming the temperature is relatively high.
 - final_detuning: -0.5.
 This leads to the minimum theoretical equilibrium temperature, i.e. the Doppler temperature.